 Team retreats & team building activities Once or twice a year, getting people out of the office & physically together to do something fun and enriching goes a long way in building team spirit.

+Virtual get-togethers

-BU Directors and People Managers are usually in charge of organizing this.
-Hybrid corporate events All major corporate events are organized to be attended both remotely and in person - from the Winter Get-together to quarterly Group Update Webinars.
-One exception - our Summer Party is strictly in person!
-Virtual get-togethers Growens is home to a number of thriving communities and initiatives.
+Growens is home to a number of thriving communities and initiatives.
 Virtual events are great because everyone can hop on, from anywhere - from welcome coffees for new employees to Breakfast & Learn sessions, there are plenty of opportunities to meet your peers and expand your circle.

 How do we bring everyone together?

 When teams are partly remote, being extra intentional about the moments we spend together is critical to build team spirit, alignment and cohesion.
 Bringing people together is a distributed ownership - as a company, we take care of the initiatives to the left.
-As a People Manager or individual contributor, you too have a responsibility to connect with people and organize your own events or activities.
+As a People Manager or individual contributor, you too have a responsibility to connect with people and organize your own events or activities .

-Frequent meetings make stronger bonds At team level, different ways of working can create uneven team relationships.
+Meetings make stronger bonds At team level, different ways of working can create uneven team relationships .
 Making meetings intentionally more frequent prevents remote workers from feeling isolated from those at the office, boosts team spirit and morale, and helps people keep on track with projects and deadlines.